-Reasons to write the book

-The proposed book deals with problems and challenges that face Arab college students in developing coherent texts in English as a target language.
+The proposed book addresses problems and challenges that Arab college students encounter in developing coherent texts in English as a target language.
 In general, writing is a difficult skill for native speakers and nonnative speakers alike because writers must balance multiple issues such as content, organization, purpose, audience, vocabulary, and mechanics in terms of punctuation, spelling, and capitalization.
 Writing is especially difficult for nonnative speakers because they are expected to produce written texts that demonstrate mastery of all the above elements in a new language.
-Writing in a second language is even more demanding because it is a complex, challenging, and difficult process since writers are expected to produce written samples that are syntactically accurate, semantically acceptable and culturally appropriate.
+Writing in a second language is even more demanding because it is a complex, challenging, and difficult process, since writers are expected to produce written samples that are syntactically accurate, semantically acceptable, and culturally appropriate.

 In this regard, Arab students are not an exception.
-They face many difficulties in academic writing.
-Writing well-developed paragraphs, essays and research papers in English poses a great challenge to them.
-The difficulties in writing well-developed texts in English at different levels for EFL learners are numerous and stem from different sources such as inter-language, intra-language, and the peculiarity of the target language (Abdulmoneim (2000) and AbiSamra (2003).
-While interlanguage refers to first language and, intralanguage includes developmental errors.
-It could be concluded that three factors affect Arab students’ difficulties in producing English texts: the linguistics and style of Arabic, first cultural interference and prior educational experiences (Abu Rass, 2013; Ahmed, 2010; Qaddumi, 1995 ).
+They face many difficulties in academic writing, such as writing well-developed paragraphs, essays, and research papers in English poses a great challenge to them.
+The difficulties in writing well-developed texts in English at different levels for EFL learners are numerous and stem from different sources such as inter-language, referring to the first language, intra-language, relating to developmental errors, and the peculiarity of the target language (Abdulmoneim, 2000 and AbiSamra, 2003.
+Three factors affect Arab students’ difficulties in producing English texts: the linguistics and style of Arabic, their initial cultural interference, and prior educational experiences (Abu Rass, 2013; Ahmed, 2010; Qaddumi, 1995 ).
 Reviewing the literature of Arab students’ problems in writing in English in the Arab world show the commonality of these problems among Arab college wherever they live and study.
-For example, researchers who have investigated difficulties have encountered Arab students who are pursuing their graduate studies either in English speaking countries or at academic institutions with English as a medium of instruction in Malaysia have reported similar problems that these students share.
-Similarly, I, as an EFL writing instructor and researcher, have noticed similar issues.
-My students tend to write long sentences, repeat themselves, use presentation and elaboration, aiming to persuade the reader and use semantic and phonological parallelism (Al-Khatib, 2001; Almehmadi, 2012).
+For example, researchers who have investigated difficulties have encountered Arab students who are pursuing their graduate studies either in English-speaking countries or at academic institutions with English as the language of instruction in Malaysia have reported similar problems shared by these students.
+As an EFL writing instructor and researcher, I have noticed similar issues.
+My students tend to write long sentences, repeat themselves, use presentation and elaboration for purposes of persuasion, and use semantic and phonological parallelism (Al-Khatib, 2001; Almehmadi, 2012).

-Arab learners of English in Israel share many challenges and difficulties with Arab students pursuing their studies either in Arab countries or locations where the medium of instruction is English.
-However, they have their uniqueness as members of an ethnic minority group in Israel, where English has a prestigious role, as in many other countries in the world.
-Besides being a lingua franca, it has a major role in different domains such as business, education, academia and access to knowledge.
-Both Jews and Palestinians follow the same national curriculum in studying English as a foreign language (EFL).
-However, two separate education systems operate in the country: one for Jews and another system for non-Jews (Arabs), who constitute almost 20% of the population.
+Arab learners of English in Israel share many challenges and difficulties with Arab students pursuing their studies either in Arab countries or locations where the language of instruction is English.
+However, Arab-Israeli students are unique in that they are members of an ethnic minority group in Israel, where English has a prestigious role, as is the case in many other countries.
+Besides being a lingua franca, English plays a major role in domains such as business, education, academia, and access to knowledge.
+Both Jews and Palestinians follow the same national EFL curriculum.
+However, two separate education systems operate in the country: one for Jews and one for non-Jews (Arabs), who constitute almost 20% of the population.